malpiatko/backup/README.md

 the md5dir script with the following command:

  `python scripts/md5dir.py [options] [directories]`

  For first time usage on a directory I recommend to use the "--quiet" so that you don't end up with a massive list of added files.

  Standard usage:

- `python scripts/md5dir.py --hashfile=md5sum --ignore=example/config.yaml --verbose --output="compare.txt" dir`.
+ `python scripts/md5dir.py --hashfile=md5sum --ignore=example/config.yaml --verbose --output="compare.txt" dir`

  Add "--time" to see how long it took to run.